 Name and Contact Details of All Other Relevant Staff

 Regardless of the mode of delivery, represent a guide to the relative teaching time and student effort required to successfully achieve a particular competency/module.
 This may include not only scheduled classes or workplace visits but also the amount of effort required to undertake, evaluate and complete all assessment requirements, including any non-classroom activities.

 Pre-requisites and Co-requisites

 This course will provide you with the skills and knowledge to assess and respond appropriately to people at risk of suicide.
-As part of the course you will undertake the mental health First Aid training program and ASIST suicide intervention and prevention training program.
+As part of the course you will undertake the mental health first aid and suicide intervention and prevention training program.